BKamai/osticket-prereqs/README.md

   In the browser, fill out the osTicket setup page (skip Database Settings for now).

-  Download HeidiSQL, create a new session, and connect using username root and password Password1.
+  Download HeidiSQL, create a new session, and connect using username root and password root.
 In HeidiSQL, create a new database called osTicket.

 <p>
 <img src="https://imgur.com/i7a4gWC.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>